 Activity 2: Head, heart and hands tool (appeal to your audience)

-How to manage risk with to yourself, others and your campaign
+How to work with others

 All campaigns will face risks – especially working on gender equality and girls’ rights due to the varying degrees of resistance and backlash.
 The important thing is to identify the risks in advance and plan for how to avoid them if you can – or how to manage them if risks turn into realities.